jonsb-coding/Weather_Data_Pull/README.md

-# Data pulling and visualization
+# Weather Data Pulling and Visualization

 ## Summary
 In an effort to understand APIs and matplotlib, this program works to pull data from the openweathermap.org API and visualise certain relationships and conditionals.